SAP/spartacus-docs/_pages/dev/extending-checkout.md

 }),
 ```

-The config above is for our default 4 steps checkout.
-You might notice that for 4 steps we defined 5 semantic pages.
-We have additional general route `checkout` which we link to from every component that should redirect to checkout.
-From this page you get redirected to correct checkout step.
+Although the default checkout has four steps, the default configuration defines five semantic pages.
+This additional page has a general `checkout` route that is linked to from every component that should redirect to the checkout.
+From this general checkout page, Spartacus redirects you the correct checkout step.

-If you want to link to checkout you always point to this page, no matter your checkout setup.
-On this page in case of multi step checkout you would use your `CheckoutGuard` (more about this in next section).
-The guard will take care of redirecting to correct checkout step.
-In case you would want to create single step checkout I would recommend to set all components on this route and remove that guard from component configuration.
+If you want to link to the checkout, always point to this general checkout page, regardless of how your checkout is set up.
+For example, with a multi-step checkout, you can use your `CheckoutGuard` to take care of redirecting to the correct checkout step.
+With a single-step checkout, you can set all components on this `checkout` route and remove the `CheckoutGuard` from the component configuration.

+For more information about the `CheckoutGuard`, see the [CheckoutGuard](#checkoutguard) section below.

-Apart from route config there is one other configuration for checkout.
-In this configuration you define responsibility of each step, route to page and order of steps.
-Below you can see default configuration (included in library).
+Aside from the route configuration, you can also configure the checkout by defining the responsibility of each step, the route to the page, and the order of the steps.
+The following is the default configuration:

 ```typescript
 B2cStorefrontModule.withConfig({